kkkaransingh/0090/Readme.md

-man said he is happy
+man said:
+A
+D
+C

 >:sparkles: i m the best teacher
 >:sparkles: you shall fear because i have all the power.
 >:sparkles: Trancendance.

-pokemon